Lifestyle in Sydney

 Restaurants in Sydney

-Whether expats are in the mood for Italian, Thai or authentic Aussie food (kangaroo burger, anyone?), Sydney has something that will satisfy any palate.
+Whether expats are in the mood for Italian, Thai or authentic Aussie food, Sydney has something to satisfy any palate.
 Like many big cities around the world, dining out can be expensive, but if a person knows where to look, they can keep their costs low without sacrificing an opportunity to indulge.

 Nightlife in Sydney